 Let $p(t)=at+b$ be a numerical polynomial.
 For a scheme $S$ we let $\CM^{p(t)}_{\PP^n}(S)$ denote the set of isomorphism classes of pairs $(X,i)$ where $i\colon X\ra \PP^n_S=\PP^n\times S$ is a finite morphism of $S$-schemes, and where $X\ra S$ is flat, and for every geometric point in $S$ the fiber is a CM-curve with Hilbert polynomial $p(t)=at+b$.
 Two pairs $(X,i)$ and $(X',i')$ are isomorphic if there exists an $S$-isomorphism $\alpha \colon X\ra X'$ commuting with the maps $i$ and $i'$.
 We have that $\CM^{p(t)}_{\PP^n}$ is a contravariant functor from the category of locally Noetherian schemes, over our fixed field $k$, to Sets.

-\begin{thm}[H\o nsen, Heinrich] The functor $\CM^{p(t)}_{\PP^n}$ of CM-curves in $\PP^n$ having Hilbert polynomial $p(t)=at+b$, is representable by a proper algebraic space. \end{thm}
+\begin{thm}[H\o nsen, Heinrich] The functor $\CM^{p(t)}_{\PP^n}$ of CM-curves in $\PP^n$ having a fixed Hilbert polynomial $p(t)=at+b$, is representable by a proper algebraic space. \end{thm}

-The Theorem is proven in \cite{Honsen} for schemes defined over an arbitrary field.
+Theorem \ref{theorem-HH} is proven more generally in \cite{Honsen} for schemes defined over a fixed field of arbitrary characteristic, not necessarily algebraically closed.
 A different construction and proof is given in \cite{Heinrichrep} where it is shown that the functor is representable by a proper algebraic space of finite type over $\Spec \ZZ$.